Overview

 Loyalty Rule Completion

-The loyalty rule completion endpoint has multiple rate limit layers:- User-based rate limit: 5 requests per minute per user
+- User-based rate limit: 7 requests per minute per user

 - Website-level rate limit: 10 requests per second per rule